Ignacio Lopez (comedian)

-Ignacio Lopez (born 1985 or 1986) is a Spanish and Welsh comedian.
+Ignacio Vincent Lopez McGarry (born 8 August 1986) is a Spanish and Welsh comedian.
 His material includes observations on the differences between Britain and Spain, while he has also done shows on his love of Nine Inch Nails and horror films, and on mental health and neurodiversity.

 Lopez took part on ITV talent show Show Me the Funny in 2011.
 In 2023, he performed on Live at the Apollo and featured on Have I Got News for You.
 He has also taken part on celebrity game shows.

 Early life

-Lopez was born in Palma de Mallorca and raised in Pollença also on Mallorca.
-His father was born in a Spanish family in Morocco, and his mother is from Pontardawe in Wales and also of Irish descent.
+Lopez was born in Palma de Mallorca and raised in Pollença, also on Mallorca.
+His father was born in a Spanish family in Morocco, and his mother is from Pontardawe in Wales and is of Irish descent.
 He was raised between Spain and Wales.
 He is a British citizen, and identifies as European over a nationality.

-Lopez's parents owned a bar, and their satellite package to show football also included comedy shows, which he became obesessed with.
+Lopez's parents owned a bar, and their satellite package to show football also included comedy shows, which he became obsessed with.
 He began making comic books, comedic plays and jokes.
 He attended the International Film School Wales in Caerleon near Newport.
-After graduating, he worked at a cinema in Swansea, and was persuaded by his colleagues to do stand-up.
+After graduating, he worked at a cinema in Swansea and was persuaded by his colleagues to do stand-up.

 Stand-up career

 Lopez's comedy material includes subjects such as the differences between Britain and Spain.
 He also jokes about his childhood, young adulthood, and experiences in Spain and Britain.

 In 2023, Lopez performed a touring show called "Nine Ig Fails", in which he told the story of how he raised money to see Nine Inch Nails on what was due to be their final show, in Los Angeles in 2009.
 Jay Richardson of comedy website Chortle gave Lopez's show three stars out of five, finding him to be "personable and charming throughout" but finding the stories "[not] that impactful, the stakes never feeling that high".

 Lopez's 2025 show "Señor Self-Destruct" toured 40 venues and was based on self-improvement, as he had observed that comedy touring had affected his body and mind.
 He summed up his show as "The world is on fire and I can't fix that but I will tell you my best jokes about British tourists, Spanish horror stories and the origins of music festivals".
 His show received a four-star review in The List in 2025, also from Richardson.
-The reviewer found the subjects such as horror films to be more relatable than Nine Inch Nails, and praised Lopez's discussion of neurodiversity and mental health.
+The reviewer found the subjects such as horror films to be more relatable than Nine Inch Nails and praised Lopez's discussion of neurodiversity and mental health.